mkouhpayeh/code-wiki/docs/csharp/authentication/auth.md

 ---

 ### Json Web Token
 - The [JWT](https://jwt.io) is an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.

-JWT is signed, not encrypted.
+> JWT is signed, not encrypted, unless JWE (JSON Web Encryption) is explicitly used.

 - It has three parts:
     1. Header: Type of token, signing algorithm
     2. Payload: Claims(Registered, Public, Private)